triwoods/udacity-ml-projects/capstone/capstone_report_SenLi.md

 ### Problem Statement

+The goal for this project is to build a regression model using speech LB lines spectral frequencies (LSFs) as input with speech HB LSFs as target.
+We will use mean squared error (MSE) as the metric for measureing success.
+We will try multilayer perceptron (MLP) and long short-term memory (LSTM) based networks models.
+We hope to demonstrate that neural network based models are better than conventional models for BBE problems and in particular, LSTM based neural networks model will outperfrom MLP models given that LSTM based models are capable of handling temporal information in time series date, such as speech.
+The project high level diagram can be seen in the Figure below.

+![diagram](./image/diagram.png)

 Various approaches to BBE have been proposed and studied.
 Vector Quantization (VQ) codebook mapping is one of the classical method, which creates discreet mapping of speech parameters from LB to HB [5][6].
 Gaussian Mixture Models(GMM) based method are used to preserve a more accurate transformation between LB and HB by modeling the speech envelope parameter continuously [7].
 Hidden Markov Model (HMM) was the extension of GMM to improve the quality during speech transition by exploiting speech temporal information [8].
 Recent advancement in neural networks learning, especially deep learning, suggested that such framework may have the potential to model complex non-linear relationship between speech LB and HB, which leads to our proposal of this project.

-In this project, we studied several neural network based models, including multi-layer perceptron (MLP) and long short-term memory (LSTM), for BBE.
-In particular, the model input are speech LB line spectral frequencies (LSFs)  and the model output are speech HB LSFs.
-The model training diagram can be seen in the Figure below.

-![diagram](./image/diagram.png)